 Most people are often surprised to learn that the Florida Everglades aren't just found in South Florida, but actually start as far north as the Kissimmee River.
 There are more than 350 different species of plants and wildlife that live in the Everglades, some harder to find than others.
 With that being said, it's important to know that you won't see everything on your first airboat ride.
 You'll have to go on multiple airboat rides to see everything that there is to see in the Everglades.
 For example, bald eagles are more likely to be found in Central Florida than South Florida due to the amount of forest and lakes providing a more stable, sustainable living environment for raising their young.

 #Protip: If there is a specific animal you want to see on an airboat ride, check out the Florida Fish and Wildlife website to see where you can spot specific animals.
 Then you'll be able to narrow down which airboat companies to research based on their location.

 - Don't be fooled – no two airboat tours in Florida are the same!

 There are a plethora of airboat companies in Florida, each promoting their own unique, one-of-a-kind experience and information on what you'll see on their tour.
 But despite what you might think, no two Everglades airboat rides are the same.
-Don't just take their website's word for it – look at the reviews from real visitors and your view of the company might change.
+Don't just take their website's word for it – look at the reviews from real visitors.
 Then, after reading through the reviews, you can check out the different tour options each airboat company offers.
-Ideally, you'll not only be able to see what type of tours they have, but also at what times their tours would take place, making it easier for you to schedule a tour during your vacation.
+Ideally, you'll not only be able to see what type of tours they have but also, the times their tours would take place, making it easier for you to schedule a tour during your vacation.